kevL/yata/ReadMe.txt

 Editcol
-- create head ... : clears Undo/Redo, etc
+- create head ...  : creates a col. This clears Undo/Redo, etc.
-- delete head ... : clears Undo/Redo, etc
+- delete head ...  : deletes a col. This clears Undo/Redo, etc.
+- relabel head ... : relabels the head of a selected col

-- copy col
+- copy col  : copies the cells of a selected col
-- paste col
+- paste col : pastes copied cells into a selected col

 Goto box (type a row ID and press Enter)